Skip to main content

 Open Positions

 Interns will be exposed to a variety of immigration issues, mainly related to the process of U.S. citizenship.
-This role assists IIMN’s Accredited Representative and program staff with clients as they apply for U.S. citizenship and with overall case management.
+This role assists the Institute’s Accredited Representative and program staff with clients as they apply for U.S. citizenship and with overall case management.
+This is an in-person position at the International Institute of Minnesota.

 Learn More